 - Become a leader of great environmental purpose; and

 What makes one company thrive while others languish in mediocrity?
-There’s no doubt hard work involved, but owning a big ambitious goal shows companies and organisations can exude a genuine and truly distinctive sense of purpose.
+There’s no doubt hard work is involved, but owning a BHAG / Big Idea shows companies and organisations can exude a genuine and truly distinctive sense of purpose.
 The effect?
-A big ambitious goal will neutralise the competition, click with customers, inspire and guide employees, and reshape the sense of what’s possible in the marketplace.
+The brand will neutralise the competition, click with customers, inspire and guide employees, and reshape the sense of what’s possible in the marketplace.